-Good credit is important in obtaining a favorable interest rate on a car loan or home mortgage, renting a place to live, setting car insurance premiums, getting homeowners’ or life insurance or applying for many kinds of jobs.
+Good credit is important in obtaining a favorable interest rate on a car loan or home mortgage, renting a place to live, paying competitive car insurance premiums, getting homeowners’ or life insurance and applying for many kinds of jobs.

 |To familiarize your kids with the concept of credit, go over your credit card statement with them.
 They’re probably used to seeing you pull out your card to pay, but have they ever looked at the statement’s bottom line or watched you write a check to pay the bill?
 Concepts like paying with plastic can be abstract without a reality check.

 || The fine print